IstoraMandiri/dapps-101/README.md

 This guide will take you through the nature, usage and deployment process of a 'hello world' ethereum dapp.

-Before you get started, please kick off the following instalation process in the background so it's ready by the time we need to use it:
+Before you get started, please kick off the following installation process in the background so it's ready by the time we need to use it:

-Optionally, you can install [embark](https://github.com/iurimatias/embark-framework/wiki/Installation), which I'll be using at the end but is not required for a 'hello world' deploy.

 ### Installation Instructions